 In 1981, to mark the 250th Anniversary of its founding, the Society instituted the award of Honorary Life Membership to honour persons of distinction who had made a significant contribution to Ireland, over and above their normal employment, in the areas covered by the Society's Foundation Activities (Agriculture, Arts, Industry and Science).

-The award is conferred annually on the Thursday nearest to 25 June, the Society's foundation date.
+The award is conferred annually on the Thursday nearest to June 25, the Society's founding date.

 Click the links below to see the previous years recipients: